quietui/quiet/docs/docs/components/button.md

 ### Disabling

 To disable a button, add the `disabled` attribute.
-When a button is disabled, the `quiet-click` event will not be emitted.
+When a button is disabled, the `click` event will not be emitted.

 ```html {.example .flex-row}
 <quiet-button disabled>Regular button</quiet-button>